It sounded so simple: find a place to stay, pack up your things, and go.

 But when I moved to the UK and found myself using English 24/7, things were a little different.
-I lacked enough spoken and written fluency to deal with real-life situations effortlessly, and I wished I’d had a teacher that had helped me with my productive language skills.
+I lacked enough spoken and written fluency to deal with real-life situations effortlessly, and I wished I’d have had a teacher that helped me with my productive language skills.

 I can help you learn to navigate life in Spain with ease.

 I’ve been an expat, and I’m married to one.
 So I know that feeling of missing out when you don’t understand everything that others are saying and can’t participate on the conversation as much as you’d like; or because you understand the words but you lack the understanding of what for others around you is common knowledge (an idiom, a song, the name of a famous person, a common joke…)